Skip to content

 MSc

-Lucia Poma is a Neural Engineer at the Wyss Center for Bio and Neuroengineering in Geneva, where she drives research at the intersection of neurotechnology, neuromodulation, and translational neuroscience.
-Her work focuses on identifying objective biomarkers and developing adaptive algorithms for closed-loop brain stimulation, bridging invasive and non-invasive approaches to advance precision therapies for neurological and psychiatric disorders.
+Lucia Poma is a Neural Engineer at the Wyss Center for Bio and Neuroengineering in Geneva, working at the intersection of neurotechnology, neuromodulation, and translational neuroscience.
+Her research focuses on identifying objective biomarkers and developing adaptive algorithms for closed-loop brain stimulation to advance precision therapies.

-Lucia leads the DBSAnnotator project, a tool designed to streamline the correlation of clinical observations with neural insights, facilitating more efficient and accurate data annotation for deep brain stimulation (DBS) research.
-For more details, visit the DBS Annotator documentation.
-This initiative reflects her commitment to translating neuroengineering advances into patient-centerd therapies and promoting collaboration between clinicians, engineers, and data scientists.
+Lucia leads the DBSAnnotator project, an open tool for annotating and documenting deep brain stimulation (DBS) programming sessions and facilitating faster and more reliable research.
+Documentation is available at DBS Annotator documentation.
+The project reflects her broader interest in translating neuroengineering advances into patient-centered therapies and in building bridges between clinicians, engineers, and data scientists.